Simulation Canada Faculty

 Dr. Bruce Ballon is an Associate Professor of Public Health and Psychiatry for the University of Toronto’s Faculty of Medicine and Adjunct Professor for UOIT's Faculty of Health Sciences.
 Dr. Ballon also is an Academic Educator for the Centre for Faculty Development at the University of Toronto.
 Dr. Ballon has received numerous national and international awards and peer-reviewed grants for his work in medical simulation, addiction psychiatry, psychotherapy, education, the humanities, and his writing.
 His training includes a B.Sc. in Genetics, his M.D., a Psychiatry Specialist degree and two fellowships: Child and Adolescent Psychiatry and Addiction Psychiatry.
 He has also received an Education Scholars Program certification.
-As past Director of Education for SIM-one, Dr. Ballon designed numerous workshops, events, expositions, certification programs and more for advancing the uptake and innovation of simulation across healthcare.
+As past Director of Education for Simulation Canada (formerly SIM-one), Dr. Ballon designed numerous workshops, events, expositions, certification programs and more for advancing the uptake and innovation of simulation across healthcare.
 In this role he promotes the embedding of inter professionalism and patient safety in education and training.
 He is the lead developer and lead of the Advanced Clinical and Educational Services (ACES) for Problem Gambling, Gaming and Internet Addiction at the Centre for Addiction and Mental Health (CAMH).
 Dr. Ballon is considered an expert in the area of simulation and experiential interactive techniques.
 He has designed a variety of novel educational and therapy initiatives involving the use of film, television, the internet, video games, theatre, magic, mentalism and art.

 Carol Butler (RN, BScN, MScN, MEd)